Bone Marrow Edema sounds scary. Many people come into the office with their MRI reports and worry that something is

 Does Bone Marrow Edema Need to be Treated?

 After trauma, the bone marrow edema will subside on its own.
 Just like most any other bruise you have had.
 In osteonecrosis, the bone marrow edema will also subside.
 In many cases of osteonecrosis, the bone will grow new blood vessels and regrow itself.
 Sometimes the area involved is too large, and it may not regrow.
-See this post for further information on osteonecrosis.
 Osteoarthritis, on the other hand, is a progressive condition.
 Sadly, it only gets worse over time.
 That means that the edema in the bone is unlikely to improve either.
-In cases of severe pain that are thought to be due to bone marrow edema, certain treatments might be indicated.
+In cases of severe pain that are thought to be due to bone marrow edema, certain treatments might improve your pain dramatically.

 How is Bone Marrow Edema Treated?